backstrokeapp/server/README.md

 - **Does Backstroke work outside of Github?**: Not yet.
 If there's interest, I'd love to give it a try, though.

+## How to hack on Backstroke
+1. Clone this repo locally.
+2. Run `npm install`, then start gulp with `PORT=3000 gulp`.
+3. Lastly, start the server with `npm start`.

 -------
 By [Ryan Gaus](http://rgaus.net)